Jimmy Yacabonis: 2018

-After a strong spring training for Yacabonis, where he posted a 3.38 ERA over eight innings, the Orioles optioned him to Triple-A Norfolk March 22, 2018 with the possible intent of developing him into a starting pitcher.
+After a strong spring training for Yacabonis, where he posted a 3.38 ERA over eight innings, the Orioles optioned him to Triple-A Norfolk March 22, 2018, with the possible intent of developing him into a starting pitcher.
 Yacabonis had refined his mechanics to take stress off his throwing shoulder.
 Yacabonis was called up from Triple-A Norfolk to cover the Orioles bullpen April 7, 2018, after the previous night's 14-inning game with the Yankees required nine innings of relief pitching.
 He was sent back down to Triple-A Norfolk on April 8, 2018, with left-handed pitcher Tanner Scott being called up from there.
 Yacabonis gave up three earned runs in one inning against the Yankees.

 Yacabonis was called up from Triple-A Norfolk prior to a May 11 game against Tampa Bay to provide another bullpen arm for the four-game series.
 After being sent down again to work on his command, he was recalled on June 27 and made his first Major League Baseball career start a day later against the Seattle Mariners.
 Through seven interim starts with disruption in Norfolk, Yacabonis had posted a 1.99 ERA with a 0.884 WHIP.
 He had a 3.14 ERA overall in Triple-A through that point in the season.
 He was called up by the Orioles later in the season.
 He finished the season with a 0–2 record in seven starts (12 games).

 2019

 In 2019 for the Orioles, Yacabonis pitched to a 1–2 record and a 6.80 ERA over 29 games.
 Yacabonis was designated for assignment by the Orioles on August 14, 2019.
-He became a free agent following the 2019 season.
+He became a free agent following the season on November 4.